 Annuities below a limit called "entitled annuity" are tax exempt.
 The tax rate for the part of the annuity above the entitled annuity is 35%.
 The entitled annuity amount depends on the extent to which the right to an exemption on severance pay was used.
-In 2020, the full exemption was NIS 8 510 monthly.
+In 2021, the full exemption is NIS 8 700 monthly.

-Since 2008, the capital accumulated in any of the pension products (pension funds, provident funds and life insurance policies) has to be converted into an annuity, up to a minimum of NIS 4 512 (based on CPI index as of March 2008).
+Since 2008, the capital accumulated in any of the pension products (pension funds, provident funds and life insurance policies) has to be converted into an annuity, up to a minimum of NIS 4 498 (based on CPI index as of March 2008).
 If the capital accumulated translates into a larger annuity, the individual can asks for the minimum annuity and take the difference as a lump sum.
-Lump sums below NIS 747 936 are tax free and anything in excess is taxed at 35%.
+Lump sums below NIS 791 856 are tax free and anything in excess is taxed at 35%.